robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 The Remote library needs to know the address of the remote server but otherwise importing it and using keywords that it provides is no different to how other libraries are used.
-If you need to use the Remote library multiple times in a test suite, or just want to give it a more descriptive name, you can import it using the `WITH NAME syntax`_.
+If you need to use the Remote library multiple times in a suite, or just want to give it a more descriptive name, you can give it an `alias when importing it`__.

 .. sourcecode:: robotframework

    *** Settings ***
-   Library    Remote    http://127.0.0.1:8270       WITH NAME    Example1
+   Library    Remote    http://127.0.0.1:8270       AS    Example1
-   Library    Remote    http://example.com:8080/    WITH NAME    Example2
+   Library    Remote    http://example.com:8080/    AS    Example2
-   Library    Remote    http://10.0.0.2/example    1 minute    WITH NAME    Example3
+   Library    Remote    http://10.0.0.2/example    1 minute    AS    Example3

 The URL used by the first example above is also the default address that the Remote library uses if no address is given.